MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 - Attribute Conditional filter ((To learn more, go to [​7 Bonus: Attribute conditional filter](#7-bonus-attribute-conditional-filter).)

-If you want to see results per user in minit, go to Statistics for user attribute.
+If you want to see results per user in the Process Mining desktop app, go to Statistics for user attribute.
 There are displayed events aggregated by user attribute.
 What if we open process map or statistic panel for another attribute.
 In such case the results will be aggregated by selected attribute.
 For example, in **Process map**, it's by default activity attribute.

 ## 6 Attribute by case aggregation